jorgenwahlberg/walldisplay/README.md

 The default password is "raspberry" (without the quotes).

-Resize the file system to make use of the whole SD card:

-  `raspi-config`
-  (select 1, press enter, select Finish, and let the device reboot)

-Log into the raspberry pi once more to continue.

 Currently, one raspbian mirror is dead, so we must do a hack to avoid it

   `echo 51.175.204.28   raspbian.trivini.no >> /etc/hosts`